Immigration history of Australia: Early federation: 1901–1945

 A predominantly European nation on the periphery of Asia, historically many white citizens of Australia feared being demographically overwhelmed by the heavily populated Asian countries to the north.
-Following the attacks on Darwin and the associated fear of Imperial Japanese invasion in WWII, Minister of Immigration Arthur Calwell stated in 1947: "We have 25 years at most to populate this country before the yellow races are down on us."
+Following the attacks on Darwin and the associated fear of Imperial Japanese invasion in World War II, Minister of Immigration Arthur Calwell stated in 1947: "We have 25 years at most to populate this country before the yellow races are down on us."
 This concern about Australia's demographic vulnerability was a driving force behind the country's massive post-war program of European immigration.